 - 5.4 Lakehead District School Board will provide procedures to address incidents or complaints of harassment, discrimination, or workplace harassment.
 Complaints shall be dealt with in a fair and timely manner.
-All persons, including employees, shall cooperate so that the LDSB can address incidents or complaints under this policy. - 5.5 Any person reporting an incident or complaint of harassment, discrimination, or workplace harassment, who participates in a process to resolve the complaint under this policy, is required to keep the incident/complaint-related information confidential or as required by law.
-Those with supervisory authority at LDSB or designates, who are involved with addressing an incident or complaint, will strive for confidentiality and will share information on a need to know basis to the extent necessary to protect employees, for actions such as investigation, follow-up, corrective action or as otherwise required by law. - 5.5.1 Those with supervisory authority at LDSB or designates, who are involved with addressing an incident or complaint, will strive for confidentiality and will share information on a need-to-know basis to the extent necessary to protect employees, for actions such as investigation, follow-up, corrective action or as otherwise required by law. - 5.5.2 Unauthorized disclosure or violations of confidentiality, especially by those with supervisory authority, may be subject to remedial action or discipline, as outlined in Section 5.8. - 5.6 If a complainant withdraws a complaint, LDSB may continue to act, if required. - 5.7 If it is determined that a complainant has made a complaint that is malicious or made in bad faith, it may result in disciplinary action. - 5.8 An employee found in violation of this policy may be subject to remedial action or discipline, up to and including termination of employment, in accordance with applicable collective agreement provisions. - 5.9 Nothing in this policy precludes the employee from seeking support from their union, the Employee and Family Assistance Program, where available, or externally from the Human Rights Legal Support Centre or the police.
+All persons, including employees, shall cooperate so that the LDSB can address incidents or complaints under this policy. - 5.5 Any person reporting an incident or complaint of harassment, discrimination, or workplace harassment, who participates in a process to resolve the complaint under this policy, is required to keep the incident/complaint-related information confidential or as required by law. - 5.5.1 Those with supervisory authority at LDSB or designates, who are involved with addressing an incident or complaint, will strive for confidentiality and will share information on a need-to-know basis to the extent necessary to protect employees, for actions such as investigation, follow-up, corrective action or as otherwise required by law. - 5.5.2 Unauthorized disclosure or violations of confidentiality, especially by those with supervisory authority, may be subject to remedial action or discipline, as outlined in Section 5.8. - 5.6 If a complainant withdraws a complaint, LDSB may continue to act, if required. - 5.7 If it is determined that a complainant has made a complaint that is malicious or made in bad faith, it may result in disciplinary action. - 5.8 An employee found in violation of this policy may be subject to remedial action or discipline, up to and including termination of employment, in accordance with applicable collective agreement provisions. - 5.9 Nothing in this policy precludes the employee from seeking support from their union, the Employee and Family Assistance Program, where available, or externally from the Human Rights Legal Support Centre or the police.